-First of all, you are not alone in your thoughts, as more people are choosing an off-grid lifestyle.
+You are not alone in your thoughts, as more people are choosing this lifestyle.

 Some are able to escape the noisy concrete city and move to quiet acreage in the Midwest or another idyllic country setting.

-However, for many, like me, work and family obligations make that impossible, but that doesn’t mean we can’t do our best to live off the grid as much possible.
+However, for many, like me, work and family obligations make that impossible, but that doesn’t mean we can’t do our best to live as off the grid as possible.

 Going Off-Grid with Your Water and Food Supply